Samuel-Wagner/Ground-Penetrating-Radar-Antenna-Design-Specs-Generator/README.md

 # gpr-antenna-specifications-code
 Companion code to run along with paper.
 Written in MATLAB R2020a.

-To run, simply run main.m.
+To run, download the entire .zip file, extract, and run main.m.
+MATLAB's working directory must be in the downloaded folder with main.m.
 There is a list of environmental parameters to change that can change the specification output.

 Several images output: